WORDS BY LUCY HARDY

 ‘I started working at Barneys New York in college and fell in love with the vintage refinished Rolexs on display.
 I remember one with an orange dial that first started my obsession.
 I personally like watches with a nice shine to them (they have to catch the light) and they have to be waterproof.
 I always have a nice watch tan line in summer because I never take mine off.’

-‘One of my all-time favorite movies is ‘Ferris Bueller’s Day Off’, so naturally I’m obsessed with these Dunks and they are at the very top of my sneaker Wishlist.
+‘One of my all-time favourite movies is ‘Ferris Bueller’s Day Off’, so naturally I’m obsessed with these Dunks and they are at the very top of my sneaker Wishlist.
 These pieces are both extremely classic in their silhouettes, but have a flashy twist — the cheetah tongue, the patent swoosh on the Dunks and the white diamonds enveloping the entire Patek.
 I love the idea of them together.’

 Charlie Franco (@charliefranco) — a Marketing Coordinator at Stadium Goods, became interested in sneakers at a young age.
 ‘When I was in middle school, one of my friends had a huge Retro Jordan collection.
-He taught me all the silhouettes and important colorways, and when I was finally able to afford sneakers, I bought a pair of the Flyknit Racers in Oreo.
+He taught me all the silhouettes and important colourways, and when I was finally able to afford sneakers, I bought a pair of the Flyknit Racers in Oreo.

 In terms of fine watches, ‘One of my first bosses and mentors in New York had a nice watch that his dad gave him, and it made me want to find a timepiece that was significant to me.
 I love a timeless classic.
 I love vintage watches and gravitate towards anything with a story.’

 ‘I typically try to go for subtle stylistic choices.
-I think this particular colorway and timepiece both go with just about everything else I wear.
+I think this particular colourway and timepiece both go with just about everything else I wear.
 I look for versatility in everything.
 I love something I can beat around and wear every day, something that takes a lickin’ and keeps on tickin’.
 I think that can be said for both of these pieces.’

 ‘I grew up wearing sneakers, so I’ve always worn them and always had them,’ says Yasnaya Peña (@_yasnaya) a Senior Customer Service Manager at Stadium Goods.
 ‘The first pair of sneakers that I can remember having and being so happy about were my 2008 Carmine 6s.
 I got them in middle school and they were my absolute favourite shoe.
 They released again not too long ago and I’m really excited to have them back in my collection.’